-ECLARATIONS OF CAN DIDACY ARE DUE PARENT OPENINGS FOR THE SCHOOL YEAR.
-BY 3 P.M.
-TO THE PRINCIPAL'S OFFICE.
-CANDIDATES WILL OF THEIR ELIGIBILITY.
-ELECTIONS WILL BE HELD DECLARATION ON of CANDIDACY I want to be a candidate e for the school community council (choose one) Parent/Guardian Employee Print Name (all candidates) I am the Parent/Guardia un of the above named student(s) (parent/guardian only) Phone (parent/guardian only) Email (all candidates) rict Board of Education encourages sch out your background and reasons for ru nools to share information to their patrons about each candidate.
-Please unning for Community Council.
+choose one) Parent/Guardian Employee Print Name (all candidates) l am the Parent/Guardia an of the above named student(s) (parent/guardian only) Email (all candidates) s schools to share information to their patrons about each candidate. reasons for running for Community Council.